On His Majesty's Service

-On His Majesty's Service or On Her Majesty's Service (depending on the sex of the reigning monarch), is an official franking commonly seen on correspondence from government departments in the United Kingdom, Canada, Australia and other countries that share the same monarch as their head of state (now known as Commonwealth realms).
+On His Majesty's Service or On Her Majesty's Service (depending on the gender of the reigning monarch) was an official franking formerly seen on correspondence from government departments in the United Kingdom, Canada, Australia and other countries that share the same monarch as their head of state (now known as Commonwealth realms).

 The expanded form, On His/Her Britannic Majesty's Service has been used for international correspondence, for example for mail to British diplomatic posts in other countries.

-In Canada, the initialism O.H.M.S. may be written on an envelope instead of using postage stamps for any letters being sent to the House of Commons of Canada or to any member of the Parliament of Canada.
-Letters sent from lieutenant-governors may also bear the O.H.M.S. mark.
-The French translation Service de sa Majesté (SDSM) is also used.

 In Australia before Federation, letters in envelopes franked with the O.H.M.S. mark were exempt from postal fees.